unsubtract/brainf--k.h/README.md

 ---
 ### Demos
 This repository includes five brainfuck programs in `/demos/`.<br>
-They can be used to try out the functionality of `brainfuck.h` and are automatically built by default with `make all` or `make demos`.
+They can be used to try out the functionality of brainfuck.h and are automatically built by default with `make all` or `make demos`.

 Details and credits for the demos can be found within thir respective files.

----
 <h6 align="center">© 2021, unsubtract</h6>